-Knowledge Has highly specialised knowledge and a critical understanding of humanitarian concepts and theories.
+Applies innovatively and strategically correct the humanitarian principles and standards to dilemmas in complex and insecure contexts.
+HAQF - Context analysis & reflection Knowledge Has highly specialised knowledge and a critical understanding of humanitarian concepts and theories.
 Has innovative expertise on a particular current theme in humanitarian action with an interdisciplinary \checkmark understanding in terms of its political, legal, anthropological, public health and management aspects.
-Skills Has specialised skills to conceptualise, interpret and critically analyse complex humanitarian crises and interventions on the basis of a variety of sources, generating new interdisciplinary expertise to help solve complex \checkmark humanitarian problems.
-Responsibility Has demonstrated the ability to position one's own research findings in the broader context of humanitarian action. & autonomy Has developed an open attitude towards acquiring new knowledge and understanding about professional and ✓ academic developments in humanitarian action.
-HAQF - Coping & safety Knowledge Has a thorough understanding of personal security risks in humanitarian fieldwork and possible techniques and √ strategies to reduce the impact of external stressors. • Skills Has specialised problem-solving skills to promote the best and safest response in humanitarian emergency contexts ✓ in terms of personal and social implications and foreseeable harm by humanitarian interventions.
-Responsibility Acts firmly and appropriately in insecure situations according to the security rules, taking into account advice from √ & autonomy security sources and other stakeholders. • HAQF - Leadership Knowledge Has a critical understanding of opportunities and threats of current trends in the humanitarian sector. ✓ Skills Has demonstrated a range of coaching and management skills to carefully assess the relevant factors for decision making in terms of operative context, possible effects and risks and the best way for successful implementation of \checkmark strategic decisions.
-Responsibility Has demonstrated the ability to act on decisions made. & autonomy Has adopted a reflective practice analysing personal learning goals and ways to achieve them. √ Stimulates the involvement and development of team members and partners to achieve a successful humanitarian project.
-HAQF - Collaborative relationships
+Skills Has specialised skills to conceptualise, interpret and critically analyse complex humanitarian crises and interventions on the basis of a variety of sources, generating new interdisciplinary expertise to help ✓ solve complex humanitarian problems.
+Responsibili Has demonstrated the ability to position one's own research findings in the broader context of ty & humanitarian action. ./ autonomy Has developed an open attitude towards acquiring new knowledge and understanding about • professional and academic developments in humanitarian action.
+HAQF - Coping & safety Knowledge Has a thorough understanding of personal security risks in humanitarian fieldwork and possible ✓ techniques and strategies to reduce the impact of external stressors. • Skills Has specialised problem-solving skills to promote the best and safest response in humanitarian emergency contexts in terms of personal and social implications and foreseeable harm by humanitarian ✓ interventions.
+Responsibili Acts firmly and appropriately in insecure situations according to the security rules, taking into account ty & advice from security sources and other stakeholders. ✓ autonomy HAQF - Leadership Knowledge Has a critical understanding of opportunities and threats of current trends in the humanitarian sector. ✓ L